Revealed: Tropical Traffic

 What a crazy day in the ocean.
 Many things have gone amiss… some very obvious, yet some subtle.
 Were you able to catch the 30 differences between the puzzle you assembled and the box image?

-Tropical Traffic Changes:
+Tropical Traffic Revealed:

 1) Top and bottom legends switched places.